daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 _// TO DO: Any comment you may want to add to help understand your code.
 This is good programming practice_

 ## Test Plan
+All tests were manually executed.
+We tested all functionalities already implement in the website.
+To conduct the tests, we forced some inputs (malformed and normal inputs) into the parts where we have user interacting with the server.
+For now, the server doesn't exist.
+We created some atribbutes in the "windon" (see the index.js) and used it as our "database".

+Some of the test flows we had were:

 Test 1:
 - Access /homepage
 - log in to test account (user: test@test.com; password: test)